 If you’re unsure whether a site should be included, it’s always best to check with B Lab.

-Documenting Your Sites in B Impact
+Documenting your sites in B Impact

 The template asks for key details about each site, including: